uchicago-mscapp-projects/bus_pending/bus_pending/analysis/README.md

 * Calculate trip_duration by subtracting starting_time and finish_time

 * Estimate day_time.
-Morning is defined from 6 am to 12 pm, afternoon from 12 pm to 6 pm, night from 6 pm to 12 am, and midnight from 12 am to 6 am
+Morning is defined from 6 am to 12 pm, afternoon from 12 pm to 6 pm, night from 6 pm to 12 am, and midnight from 12 am to 6 am.
+Use datetime to parse the string into DeltaTime object

 * Group by route, day_time and day.
 Then, estimate the average trip duration by this groups.
 For example, how much time, in average, does it take the route 4 on friday afternoon to complete the route?